-Happy new year!
-If you became engaged over the holidays, you may be wondering who really needs an invite to your wedding.
-Are there too many people on your guest list?
-Are you unsure how to cut down your list without offending someone?
-You’re not alone.
+As social-distancing measures and uncertainty for what next year will bring, you may be wondering how to keep your wedding guest list smaller or how to have an intimate wedding or how to have a small wedding?
+But it can be hard to narrow it down.
+Are you worried about how to cut down your wedding guest list without offending someone? or are you worried that you have too many guests?
+You're not alone.
 When I got married, we chose a smaller venue so we could have a more intimate wedding (108 guests total), but refining the list was tough work.

 I invited my current boss whom I thought I was pretty close to.
 I ended up leaving that position soon after we became engaged.
 She came to my wedding, but I wondered if she felt that attending my wedding was a burden or an unwanted obligation.
 To this day, I still wonder if I should have saved that seat for someone else.